mk-pmb/anno-server-22/docs/install/docker/README.md

       or you may run into docker troubles when you try to use additional tools like our DOI bot.
 It's possible to make it work for local IP addresses, but we won't cover that here.
+1. Open a shell session for user root.
+1. Create an OS user as which the anno server shall run.
+    In this tutorial, we'll assume
+    * user name `annosrv`,
-1. Create an OS user `annosrv` as member of a group with the same name.
+    * member of a group with the same name,
-    We'll assume the home directory is `/srv/annosrv`.
+    * home directory is `/srv/annosrv`,
+    * login disabled &rArr; the only way to get a shell as that user is `sudo -su annosrv` or similar.
-1.  `chown annosrv:annosrv -- /srv/annosrv`
+1.  `chown --recursive annosrv:annosrv -- /srv/annosrv`
+1. Put the root shell aside, we'll need it again later.
-1. Start a shell as user `annosrv` in its home directory.
+1. Start a shell session as user `annosrv`.
+1.  … and `cd` to its home directory if you aren't there yet.
 1. Ensure that user `annosrv` has no control over the docker daemon.
     (Earlier versions of this guide advised the opposite.)
     1. Test access to the docker daemon: Run `docker version`